uptech/engineering/content/blog/how-to-get-a-job-as-a-developer/index.md

 +++
-title = "How to Get a Job as a Developer" description = "Strategies For Staying Sane During Your Job Search!" date = 2019-02-26T03:01:01-08:00 updated = 2019-02-26T03:01:01-08:00 draft = false
+title = "How to Get a Job as a Developer" date = 2019-02-26T03:01:01-08:00 updated = 2019-02-26T03:01:01-08:00
+draft = false